Welcome to the DNR's fall Weir fieldtrip opportunities.

 Sign up process

 Please see below to sign up for tour dates.
 After you sign up we will contact you by email or phone to confirm your appointment and talk about programs.
 All registrations are tentative until we contact you.
-Minimum per time slot is 20 students.
+Minimum per time slot is 20 students., maximum is one classroom per slot.

 Be sure to list number of students, grade level of students and any special requests in the COMMENT slot.